arborelia/georando/README.md

 - Some items name a new map that you're now allowed to play on -- you can choose that map and get unlocks on it from now on.

+### Traps

+- When you get a "Mega Plonk Trap", you have to click your next location while fully zoomed out on the mini-map.
+- When you get a "20 Second Timer Trap", you have to play a round with a 20 second timer instead of the time amount you've unlocked.

 ### The goal

 When you score 22,500 or more on a GeoGuessr map, choose the appropriate 22.5k unlock to get a Gold Medal.
 You have to get that score naturally, without using Score Boosts.